e-mission/e-mission-docs/docs/future_work/differential_privacy_deep_dive_lit_review.md

 - So even the classical technique doesn't appear to be a problem if the number of queries <<< number of users.
 Is this right?
 - And if it does, we can use their frequency domain trick, or maybe there is a non-patented version in the literature?
 Is this right?
 - We have been worried for a while about the prospect of an attacker averaging out values from correlated queries to remove the noise.
 Why doesn't that happen in with the classical technique?
+   - I guess this where the privacy budget comes in.
+So in that case, why would the user establish the privacy budget?
+If we know how much noise is added in each query, can't we determine the number of queries that are permitted before the noise can be averaged out?